 Another feature to look for in carbon arrows is a smaller diameter, like 5/16" or 9/32".
 Since most wood arrows have a diameter of 11/32" or 23/64".
 Getting the arrow closer to the center of a bow helps with arrow flight and accuracy.

 You may be wondering if any one company answers all of these needs.
 The good news is that we've found one!
 The tip of the hat goes to Easton Archery.

 The Easton / 3Rivers Traditional Only® series offers five different shaft spines to match any bow.

 Do you have any weight sets?
 No, not the dusty bench press and weights abandoned in your basement or garage.
 There are now a multitude of aftermarket weight accessories available for controlling the overall mass weight and even balance of your carbon arrows.
 Weight tubes, steel broadhead adapters, brass inserts, and other similar weighting systems are now available for carbon arrows.

 You can bump up the weight of your carbon arrows with weight systems such as 3Rivers Weight Tubes, Steel Broadhead Adapters, and Brass Inserts.

 Weight tubes are thin plastic tubes that slide inside the shafts and are commonly available in three, five, and eight grains per inch weights for 5/16" and micro 9/32" arrow diameters.
-Solid steel broadhead adapters allow the use of glue-on broadheads, which are very familiar to the traditional bow hunters, are considerably stronger than the aluminum type, and can themselves weigh up to 125 grains.
+Solid steel broadhead adapters allow the use of glue-on broadheads and are considerably stronger than the aluminum type, and can themselves weigh up to 125 grains.
 They are an excellent choice for adding weight to your carbon arrows.
 Brass inserts replace your arrows included aluminum inserts.
 They are heavier, up to 100 grains, and more durable then the inserts that come with your arrows.